Sessile Oak Trees

 Common Names: Welsh Oak, Sessile Oak, Durmast Oak

 Botanical Names: Quercus petraea, Quercus sessiliflora

-Sessile Oak is a good timber tree and it is commonly used for high quality casks and barrels because the wood is water resistant and gives a good flavour to the beverages stored in it.
+Sessile Oak is a true British native tree.
+It produces top grade timber tree and is commonly used for high quality casks and barrels because the wood is water resistant and gives a good flavour to the beverages stored in it.
 The acorns are excellent feed for pigs and also attract jays.

 All the standard trees we sell are graded their girth in centimetres 1 metre above ground level (basically, their trunk's waist measurement).
 They aren't measured by their height, which for the same variety can vary widely depending on growing conditions.
 So, a 6/8 standard has a trunk with a circumference of 6-8 centimetres and an 8/10 standard has a trunk 8-10 centimetres.
 Sessile oak standards are therefore between 2.5 - 4 metres tall (on average) when they are lifted.